resema/Notepad/_posts/2018-02-05-a-directx11-based-tiny-renderer.md

   );
 {% endhighlight %}

+{% highlight c++ linenos %}
+// set the position of the constant buffer in the vertex shader bufferNumber = 0;

+// now set the constant buffer in the vertex shader with the updated values deviceContext->VSSetConstantBuffers( bufferNumber,
+  1,
+  &m_matrixBuffer
+  );

+// set shader texture resoure in pixel shader deviceContext->PSSetShaderResources(
+  0,
+  1,
+  &texture
+  );
+{% endhighlight %}

 #### Sampler State
 [Sampler State](https://msdn.microsoft.com/en-us/library/ff604998.aspx) determines how texture data is sampled using texture addressing modes, filtering and level of detail.
 The texture coordinates are used to address a texel (texture pixel) when samping a texture.